puppetlabs/puppet-rfc/arm-2.iteration/iteration.md

 In order to support lambdas, there is the need to provide a classic _local scope_ where variable definitions do not externally visible and (potentially) shadow variable in an outer scope.
-An implementation of a local scope was possible by extending the existing mechanism for "ephemeral scope" (local scope is not simply an ephemeral scope, that would not work, but it is part of the same mechanism).
+An implementation of a local scope was possible by extending the existing mechanism for "ephemeral scope" (local scope is not simply an ephemeral scope, (that would not work), but it is part of the same mechanism).

 > Going forward, the scope implementation should be refactored as it is overloaded with complex behavior.
 > The complexities in the current scope implementation is also the main reason why support for Closures is